Hyōgai kanji: Number of hyōgaiji

 Because hyōgaiji is a catch-all category for "all unlisted kanji", there is no comprehensive list, nor is there a definitive count of how many hyōgaiji exist.
-The highest level of the Kanji kentei (test of kanji aptitude) tests approximately 6,000 characters, of which half are hyōgaiji and 2,999 are from the official lists (2,136 jōyō kanji and 863 jinmeiyō kanji).
+The highest level of the Kanji kentei (test of kanji aptitude) tests approximately 6,000 characters, of which half are hyōgaiji and 3,000 are from the official lists (2,136 jōyō kanji and 864 jinmeiyō kanji).
 While in principle any Chinese character or newly coined variant may be used as hyōgaiji, the Kangxi Dictionary and the 20th century Dai Kan-Wa jiten, both extremely comprehensive, contain about 47,000 and 50,000 characters, respectively, of which over 40,000 would be classed as hyōgaiji or non-standard variants if used in Japanese.

 Traditional and simplified forms

-While many jōyō kanji are printed using simplified forms (shinjitai, in opposition to traditional forms, kyūjitai), hyōgaiji are officially printed with traditional forms such as 臍, even if some simplified variants are officially recognized in print, such as the simplified 唖, from the traditional 啞 as well as 内 from 內.
+While many jōyō kanji are printed using new forms (shinjitai, in opposition to old forms, kyūjitai), hyōgaiji are officially printed with traditional forms such as 臍, even if some simplified variants are officially recognized in print, such as the simplified 唖, from the traditional 啞 as well as 内 from 內.

 The jinmeiyō kanji list (used for names) recognizes in most cases the traditional form along with the simplified form (when one exists).

 However, other unofficial simplified forms exist, known as extended shinjitai (拡張新字体, kakuchō shinjitai)—these come by applying the same simplification processes as in the development of shinjitai.
 The newspaper The Asahi Shimbun developed its own simplified characters, known as Asahi characters, and they have their own Unicode code points.
 Some of these simplifications are part of the standard JIS X 0208 and later versions.
 Among extended shinjitai, only a few are de facto frequently used, including 填, 頬 (extended shinjitai for the jōyō kanji 塡, 頰) or 涜, 掴 (extended shinjitai for the hyōgaiji 瀆, 摑).